Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.

 What Is the Difference Between a Psychiatrist and Psychologist?

-A psychiatrist is a medical doctor (completed medical school and residency) with special training in psychiatry.
+A psychiatrist is a medical doctor (MD or DO) (completed medical school and residency) with special training in psychiatry.
 A psychiatrist can conduct psychotherapy and prescribe medications and other medical treatments.

-A psychologist usually has an advanced degree, most commonly in clinical psychology, and often has extensive training in research or clinical practice.
-Psychologists treat mental disorders with psychotherapy, and some specialize in psychological testing and evaluation.
+A psychologist (PhD or PsyD) usually has an advanced degree, most commonly in clinical psychology, and often has extensive training in research or clinical practice.
+Psychologists treat mental disorders with psychotherapy, and some specialize in neuropsychological testing and evaluation.